ianbollinger/haskell-style-guide/haskell-style.md

     } deriving (Eq, Show)
 ```

-### List Declarations
+### List declarations

 Align the elements in the list.
-Example:
+For example:

 ```haskell
 exceptions =